rangesecurity/range-sdk/dev.md

 ## Plan

-We want third parties run their own custom alert rules using our sdk.
-Here is the flow for the same:
+We want third parties to run their custom alert rules using our sdk.
+We are also going to use the sdk for writing our own runners.
+At some point in time, we are gonna make `range-sdk` and our alert processors public.

+Here is the flow for a third party user:

 - Signup for the sdk and get your unique `range-sdk-code`
 - Write the code for your worker in TS similar to our template: